Imaging Dyson Shell Civilizations with the James Webb Space Telescope

 Assume the (rare) Dyson shells enclose mostly G stars and some hotter K stars, 10% of all stars, 100 cubic parsecs per candidate star.
 Hotter stars probably burn too fast to evolve intelligence, colder stars may be difficult to see, the "habitable zones" of red dwarfs will be tide locked.
 10% is a conservative estimate of suitable stars for the emergence of intelligence, though metallicity and planetary formation will restrict suitable candidates to a tiny fraction of 10% of the stars.

-Two pixels needed for Nyquist deconvolution of point spread function.
-0.11" (arcsecond) pixels means 0.22 as minimum for estimating size (more is better) A 100 AU round shell is 0.22" across at 450 pc.
-The galactic disk is 300 pc thick.
+Two (or more) pixels are needed for Nyquist deconvolution of point spread function.
+0.11″ (arcsecond) pixels means 0.22″ as minimum for estimating size (more is better).
+A 100 AU round shell is 0.22″ across at 450 pc.
+In our galactic neighborhood, the galactic disk is 300 pc thick.
 A 450 pc radius, 300 pc thick cylinder is 1.9e7 pc3, 190,000 candidate stars, of which a tiny fraction will have intelligent life evolving into a Dyson shell.
 The size of that tiny fraction cannot yet be estimated accurately.
 These are the Dyson shell stars that may show an imagable disk with JWST.

 I am not optimistic about the density of long-lived civilizations out there - there are way too many ignored factors in the Drake equation.
 IMHO, the current search for "shirtsleeve" extraterrestrial planets is ludicrously optimistic.
 The planetary systems we can see (outstanding accomplishment!) vary way too much.
 Planetary formation is chaotic - we are here because of a long string of fortuitous accidents, accumulated chance collisions in a cosmic pinball machine.